This is a detailed look at one of my favourite non-free courses to learn Persian online, Chai and Conversation.

 Get weekly in-depth but surprisingly easy-to-read insights about our enormous world through the perspective of language, culture, and cool places to visit.

-Why I Like Chai & Conversation — A Quick Overview
+Why I Like Chai and Conversation — A Quick Overview

 Essentially, Leila’s goal is to just help.
 She wants to help people learn spoken Persian.
 If they do it through her course, all the better.
 But she’ll help anyway.
 And it was this attitude that made me take a deeper look at a course I had originally passed over.

-The dialogue was put together with another Persian Texas A&M major Matt Bourneuf, who I’d love to speak Persian to one day (though I suspect he knows more professional vocabulary than I do!)
+The dialogue was put together with another Persian Texas A&M major Matt Bourneuf, with whom I’d love to speak Persian one day (though I suspect he knows more professional vocabulary than I do!)

 Previously, I covered a few resources to use to learn Persian online.
 Surprisingly — comparing to other similar-sized languages — there are quite a few that are comprehensive and totally free!
 So much so that I never ended up paying for anything other than a “teach yourself” style book.